SeanStafford/SCOUT/README.md

    █           ██   ███          ██       ██   ██       ██       ███       █
    █   ██████████   ██████████   ███████████   ███████████       ███       █
    █                                                                       █
-   █    Scraping Careers & Opportunities Using Technology                  █
+   █    Scraping Career Opportunities Using Technology                     █
    █                                                              v0.1.0   █
    █                                            created by Sean Stafford   █
    █                                                                       █